Winter 2019 Beekeeping Classes

-“When David Draker and I started beekeeping we didn’t have mentors so we want to give other beginning beekeepers a better experience than we had,” said Charlotte Ekker Wiggins, Rolla.
+“When David Draker and I started beekeeping we didn’t have coaches and mentors so we want to give other beginning beekeepers a better, more successful start,” said Charlotte Ekker Wiggins, Rolla.

 Rolla Bee Club is a 501©(3) non-profit Missouri educational organization.

 "Charlotte, I cannot thank you and your team enough for a FABULOUS class on Saturday.
 All of your knowledge and passion is astounding!!
 Not only that, but you have put together a very educational class that is well thought out, touches on so much, moves expediently, breaks in the right places-it couldn’t be better!
 Thank you very much!
 We are very excited about beginning our beekeeping experience."
 MBH

 Speakers Confirmed for Missouri State Beekeepers Association Spring 2019 Conference

 CAPE GIRARDEAU – Dr. Kirsten Traynor of Flickerwood Apiary, an avid beekeeper, scientist and American Bee Journal editor will be among the keynote speakers at Missouri State Beekeepers Association Spring 2019 conference.
 The bi-annual gathering of Missouri beekeepers is scheduled for March 15-16, 2019 at Southeast Missouri State University.

 Other scheduled speakers include Zac Lamas, a University of Maryland PhD candidate studying varroa mite feeding and pesticide research on honeybees.